 Graduate Certificate Programme in Health Services Innovation (GCP-HSI)

-Healthcare professionals require the skills and confidence to prosecute health services research to inform innovation among services.
+Healthcare professionals require the skills and confidence to lead health services research.
 Clinical staff and service managers face challenges that will not go away.
 They must respond to population growth and aging, increasing prevalence of chronic diseases, which are costly to manage under current configurations of services, and they must reduce waste and inefficiency.

-Innovation to improve the performance of health services is increasingly relevant, yet delivering this innovation requires new knowledge and some prospects to collaborate with existing Health Services Research groups.
+Innovation to improve the performance of health services is increasingly relevant, yet delivering this innovation requires specialised knowledge and the ability to collaborate with existing Health Services Research groups.

-The Graduate Certificate Programme in Health Services Innovation was approved by Ministry of Education in February 2020 to build capacity for innovation, build relationships with researchers and increase pressure for the promotion of high value services.
+The Graduate Certificate Programme in Health Services Innovation was approved by Ministry of Education in February 2020 to build capacity for innovation, build relationships with researchers and promote services that provide value.

 The specific objectives of the Graduate Certificate Programme are: